josephchancey/kickstarter-crowdfunding-analysis/README.md

 ---

 ### Post Analysis Review
-In this analysis I primarily focused on what categories acheieve the most success on kickstarter.
+In this analysis I primarily focused on what categories achieve the most success on kickstarter.
 Please enjoy the charts below to review some of my insights!

 #### Parent Categories & Their Total Number of Campaigns Compared
 ![alt text](https://i.imgur.com/kOE0xUz.png "Parent Category Bar Chart")